Procedurally Generating plant stems

 Library setup

 I'll briefly summarize how extending the L-system library works here.
-If you just want to get to the generation methods, continue on to the next section!
+If you just want to get to the generation methods, continue to the next section!

 Since we only care about turning the l-system string into a mesh, we don't need to worry about extending the l-system update step itself.
 All we care about is adding a new turtle operation.
-Unfortunately, in the interest of performance, extending the turtle's operations requires cracking open the core source code
+Unfortunately, in the interest of performance, extending the turtle's operations requires cracking open the core source code.

 Luckily the library has some support for this!
-We just need to write a new TurtleOperationSet scriptable object class, and assign an instance of it to the Turtle.
-Our first move is to create a new implementation of TurtleOperationSet : this is a base class for any scriptable object used to configure a set of things the turtle can do.
+We just need to write a new TurtleOperationSet scriptable object class and assign an instance of it to the Turtle.
+Our first move is to create a new implementation of TurtleOperationSet: this is a base class for any scriptable object used to configure a set of things the turtle can do.

 The current workflow to add a new type of turtle operation into the library is a little awkward.
 Our turtle job indexes all of its operations by a single union struct, indexed by an enum.
 So to extend the process, we need to add a new type to the enum, and a new union-ed data type into our turtle operation structure representing our stem operation.
 This diff outlines the changes made to integrate our new operation into the existing turtle system: